 Additional information in this MD&A has been prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP"), including certain accounting practices unique to rate-regulated entities.
 These accounting practices, and their impact, which are disclosed in the notes to the Company's 2010 annual financial statements, result in regulatory assets and liabilities which would not occur in the absence of rate regulation.
-In the absence of rate regulation the amount and timing of the recovery or refund would not be subject to regulatory approval.
+In the absence of rate regulatory approval.